The coarse quotient for affine Weyl groups and pseudo-reflection groups: Introduction

 \begin{Theorem} \cite{Lo}, \cite{Gin} There is an equivalence identifying the abelian category of bi-Whittaker $\D$-modules on $G$ with the full subcategory of $\Wext$-equivariant sheaves on $\LTd$ which descend to the coarse quotient in the sense of \cref{Descends To Coarse Quotient For Wext Definition}. \end{Theorem}

+It is argued in \cite{BZG} that the equivalence of \cref{Abelian Categorical Mellin Transform for biWhittaker Sheaves} can be upgraded to a monoidal equivalence conditional on a derived, mixed variant of the geometric Satake theorem, which in particular shows that the convolution monoidal structure on the derived category of bi-Whittaker $\D$-modules on $G$ is symmetric.
+In \cite{GannonCategoricalRepresentationTheoryandTheCoarseQuotient}, we prove this upgrade of \cref{Abelian Categorical Mellin Transform for biWhittaker Sheaves} unconditionally.

-In a similar vein, in the preprint \cite{BZG}, an argument is sketched there there is a central functor from the category of sheaves on the coarse quotient $\LTd\sslash\Wext$ to the center of the monoidal category of $\D$-modules on $G$, i.e. the category $\mathcal{D}(G)^G$.
+In \cite{BZG}, an argument is also sketched that there is a central functor from the category of sheaves on the coarse quotient $\LTd\sslash\Wext$ to the center of the monoidal category of $\D$-modules on $G$, i.e. the category $\mathcal{D}(G)^G$.
 It is also conjectured that this functor can be identified with a modified version of parabolic induction \cite[Conjecture 2.9]{BZG}.
-This restricted parabolic induction functor can also be used to better understand character $\mathcal{D}$-modules on $G$, and was used to prove a conjecture of Braverman and Kazhdan on the acyclicity of $\rho$-Bessel sheaves on reductive groups, see \cite{ChenAVanishingConjecturetheGLnCase} and \cite{ChenOnTheConjecturesofBravermanKazhdan}.
+In \cite{GannonCategoricalRepresentationTheoryandTheCoarseQuotient}, we use the descent conditions outlined in this paper to construct a quotient of a candidate inverse to this functor.
+Moreover, this restricted parabolic induction functor can also be used to better understand character $\mathcal{D}$-modules on $G$, and was used to prove a conjecture of Braverman and Kazhdan on the acyclicity of $\rho$-Bessel sheaves on reductive groups, see \cite{ChenAVanishingConjecturetheGLnCase} and \cite{ChenOnTheConjecturesofBravermanKazhdan}.